DataDog/terraform-provider-datadog/docs/resources/integration_gcp_sts.md

 page_title: "datadog_integration_gcp_sts Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
-  Provides a Datadog IntegrationGcpStsAccount resource.
-This can be used to create and manage Datadog integrationgcpsts_account.
+  Provides a Datadog Integration GCP Sts resource.
+This can be used to create and manage Datadog integrationgcpsts.
 ---

 # datadog_integration_gcp_sts (Resource)

-Provides a Datadog IntegrationGcpStsAccount resource.
-This can be used to create and manage Datadog integration_gcp_sts_account.
+Provides a Datadog Integration GCP Sts resource.
+This can be used to create and manage Datadog integration_gcp_sts.

 ## Example Usage